London: Tourism

-London is one of the leading tourist destinations in the world.
-It is also the top city in the world by visitor cross-border spending, estimated at US$20.23 billion in 2015.
+London is a leading tourist destination.
+In 2015, it was the top city in the world by visitor cross-border spending, estimated at US$20.23 billion.
 Tourism is one of London's prime industries, employing 700,000 full-time workers in 2016, and contributes £36 billion a year to the economy.
 The city accounts for 54% of all inbound visitor spending in the UK.

-In 2024, nine of the ten most-visited attractions in the UK were in London (shown with visits per venue):